As part of the Equalities Act, our definition of British values are:

 Children have many opportunities for their voices to be heard throughout the school day, as well as through our School Council and through questionnaires which seek their views.
 The School Council meets regularly to focus on whole school projects and to discuss concerns or issues raised in class.
 The children who represent classes on our School Council were nominated and voted for by the children in their class.
 We have a house system which is led by the Year 6 House Captains.

 Children are also provided with opportunities to learn about the democratic process of voting at relevant times such as during a General Election.
-Children learn about the background to our democracy through assemblies, for example, in year 5, the children have learn about the Magna Carta, its importance in shaping our democracy and democracies around the world, and the founding values of Britain.
+Children learn about the background to our democracy through assemblies, for example, the Magna Carta, its importance in shaping our democracy and democracies around the world, and the founding values of Britain.
 Assemblies have also shown children the historical background to the right of the individual to vote.
 We welcome our local MP, Anna Firth to come and speak to the children about her role in Parliament.

 Rule of Law